-6. Internal Capacitance Configuration - The VersaClock 6 family has built in capacitance for crystal load capacitance tuning.
-In XTAL Configuration window (see Figure 6), X1 and X2 represent the capacitance the device can add to the crystal connected to XIN/REF and XOUT pins.
+4. Internal Capacitance Configuration- The 5P1105/5P1103 has built in capacitance for crystal load capacitance tuning.
+In XTAL Configuration window (see Figure 6), X1 and X2 represent the capacitance the device can add to each leg of the crystal connected to XIN/REF and XOUT pins.

-The user can enter the value of the XTAL CL indicated by the Xtal manufacturer.
+User can enter the value of the XTAL CL indicated by the Xtal manufacturer.
 TC will calculate the necessary values for the internal capacitors.
-The calculation assumes a Cstray of 1.5pF for external board capacitance.
-The TC will change the entered CL value to the closest realized value that the internal caps can achieve based on real measurements.
+The calculation assumes a C stray of 1.5pF for external board capacitance.

+The TC will change the enter CL value to the closest realized value that the internal caps can achieve based on real measurements.
 Example for a XTAL CL of 8pF:

-X1=X2=16pF would be the total value required.
+- X1=X2=16pF would be the total value required. - X1=X2=15.9pF is what consists of 9pF fixed and 6.9pF Xtal load caps.